 The Plaintiff, on the other hand, was unemployed at the time of the trial.
 Her testimony and the evidence showed that she was the primary caregiver of the couple’s two young children, one of whom had special needs, which limited the Plaintiff’s employment opportunities.
 The court therefore agreed that imputing her last full-time salary of $80,640 was proper, as her current situation would not allow for her to make her former, higher salary.

-If you are divorcing and are concerned with the process of calculating alimony payments, please call Peter Van Aulen a New Jersey divorce lawyer for a free consultation.
+If you are divorcing and are concerned with the process of calculating alimony payments, please call Peter Van Aulen a New Jersey divorce lawyer for a free 30 minute in office consultation.

 Elrom v.
 Elrom, 439 N.J.
 Super.
 424 (App.
 Div.
 2015)